Woynert/aboutlife/IDEAS.md

 * The ability to open the layout window in the middle of session through the tray icon.
     * This would allow to access future modules like, music, task history, motivational media, etc.
 * The ability to skip the Obligatory break by writting text in a textbox, like: "systemctl stop aboutlife".
+* Add "tomato break" option to tray icon, this option would end the session and enter a tomato break.

 DONE
 * obligatory break time dependent on the amount of time it took to finish the task.
 So if a 30 minute task is finished in 5 minutes, you would calculate the break time using the 5 minutes, no the 30.